newnetdev/NetworkToCode-Class/labs/Ansible_Lab_03_Config_Verbosity_Check.md

 ### Task 2 - Using Check Mode with Verbosity

 You've now seen how to see what commands Ansible is sending to the devices.
 What if you want to see what Ansible _will do_?
 Luckily, Ansible supports a "dry run" or "check mode" to see what commands _would_ get sent if the playbook is run.
-This is actually called **check mode** and you use the `-C` or `--check` flags on the command line to use check mode.
+This is called **check mode** and you use the `-C` or `--check` flags on the command line to use check mode.

 ##### Step 1

-Change the SNMP command for location to be NYC_HQ_COLO
+Change the SNMP command for location to be "NYC_HQ_COLO"

 ```yaml
 - snmp-server location NYC_HQ_COLO